lubhaniagarwal/PythonLearning/README.md

 Used function-get() to access the Key.

 Class and Object and Inheritance-->
-I learned about Class and objects, with different types of constructor.
+I learned about Class and objects, with different types of constructor.Different types of variables:Static and Instance Variable.
 I learned the concept of inheritance and also how to make calls to base class and derived class.
 In this question I implemented single level inheritance.
 Also I implemented multiple Inheritance and used the concept of Encapsulation.